konnerhorton/recipes/docs/recipes/chipotle-pork-for-tacos.md

 - 0.25 cup fish sauce
 - 1 tbsp garlic (powder)
 - 1 tbsp cumin (powder)
-- 1 tbsp oregano (dry)
+- 2 tbsp oregano (dry)
+- 1 tsp bay leaves (powder)
+- 1 tsp cacao (powder)

 ## Preparation

 1. Fry sliced onions in instant pot
-1. If port is not in chunks (3 inches) cut it into chunks
+1. If pork is not in chunks (~3 inches) cut it into chunks
 1. Add pork and all other ingredients to instant pot
-1. Cool on high pressure for 40 minutes, allow natural release
+1. Cook on high pressure for 45 minutes, allow natural release

 ## Source